-Our Department does not require students to pre-arrange a permanent supervisor prior to joining the program.
+Our Department does not require non-visa (domestic) students to pre-arrange a permanent Supervisor prior to joining the program.
 Instead, rotations are an important feature of our program.
-New students must rotate through at least three laboratories before choosing a permanent laboratory and supervisor.
-Rotations allow students to sample different research areas and thus to make a well-informed choice of research topics, laboratory environments and supervisors.
+New students must rotate through at least three laboratories before choosing a permanent laboratory and Supervisor.
+Rotations allow students to sample different research areas and thus to make a well-informed choice of research topics, laboratory environments and Supervisors.
+Students are not allowed to make an official commitment to permanently join a lab until the rotation period is over.

 Each rotation spans approximately five weeks.
 Rotations begin on the first Tuesday after Labour Day in September, and end on the final day of the Fall Term.
 The exact dates of each rotation will be communicated to students at Orientation each year.